rolger/Recipt-Refactoring-Kata/README.md

 # Same Level of Abstraction Kata

 Starting point is some code without any abstractions, which means everything is on exactly one level.
+It just describes the how the pancake recipt is implemented.

+The code is too simple, so why should we structure it.
+There are no Sonar issues and it's small (= 14 lines of code).
+But looking at the class it's hard to understand what it does and you have no idea why somebody is going to use it.

-The code is so simply that there might be no need for structuring it.
-Without the abstractions the code doesn't fullfill some design principles.
+Further, without the abstractions the code doesn't fullfill some design principles.
 Especially it's not open for new requirements.

 ## Feature 1